Michigan Rules of Civil Procedure

 - serving a summons and a copy of the complaint on a director, trustee, or person in charge of an office or business establishment of the corporation and sending a summons and a copy of the complaint by registered mail, addressed to the principal office of the corporation;

-- sending a summons and a copy of the complaint by registered mail to the corporation or an appropriate corporation officer and to the Michigan Corporation and Securities Bureau if
+sending a summons and a copy of the complaint by registered mail to the corporation or an appropriate corporation officer and to the Michigan Bureau of Commercial Services, Corporation Division if

 - the corporation has failed to appoint and maintain a resident agent or to file a certificate of that appointment as required by law;

 - the corporation has failed to keep up its organization by the appointment of officers or otherwise; or

 - the corporation’s term of existence has expired.

 Service of process on a partnership association or an unincorporated voluntary association may be made by